ilias-vas/nvim/README.md

 # Neovim Config
 Repo containing the files needed in order to run my neovim config.
-Make sure to run `PlugInstall` inside nvim to install plugins and themes
+Make sure to run `PlugInstall` or your plugin managers equivalent inside nvim to install plugins and themes